Waymo is Sharing its Massive Self-Driving Dataset With Researchers

 Waymo's Dataset Will Help Others to Improve Self-Driving Technology

-Waymo believes that offering the dataset it will help speed up the developement of self-driving technology by sharing data and thereby promoting collaboration among developers, even if they are outside of the company.
+Waymo believes that offering the dataset it will help speed up the development of self-driving technology by sharing data and thereby promoting collaboration among developers, even if they are outside of the company.

 "The more smart brains you can get working on the problem, whether inside or outside the company, the better," says Waymo principal scientist Drago Anguelov in a statement.